webplatform/docs/guides/advanced_selectors_guide/index.md

 === The negation (not) pseudo-class ===

 The negation pseudo-class can be used to explicitly apply styles to elements that '''are not''' selected by a simple selector.
-Let's say we wanted to apply some styling to a number of content blocks, all except one.
-The blocks could look like so:
+For example, imagine that you want to apply some styling to a number of content blocks, all except one.
+The blocks could look like this:

 <syntaxhighlight lang="html5"><section id="abstract"> ... </section>
 <section id="experiment"> ... </section>